College of Constructive Hell Raising

 ATTENDANCE POLICY:

-There are only nine content-filled sessions plus graduation each semester.
+There are only nine content-filled sessions plus a graduation ceremony each semester.
 Absences are costly to you and your classmates.
 They’re also demoralizing to the instructors and lecturers.
 We understand our location in central Dallas makes it harder for those living and working outside metro Dallas to attend, but that’s one of the reasons why we start at 7 pm.
 Make sure you allow for DFW traffic in order to arrive on time.
 If you miss more than three classes, you’re welcome to keep attending classes but you will NOT graduate

 Class Schedule

-Tuesday, January 17th
+Tuesday, January 16th

-Session One: “What is Constructive Hell-Raising?”
+“What is Constructive Hell-Raising?” with Jim Schermbeck

 Introductions to the class and one another